 Now we can start to edit this .png file.
 We don’t want to have a red color in our visibility cloak.
 Before you start make sure, that your image mode is not indexed! (as a default).
 You have to change it into RGB mode (Pic.
 12).

-After this small step you can start to edit your image.
-One thing, that you should aim at is colourising.
-Any other options while from toolbox are not recommended!
-To change the default color go to the ‘Colours” section in main toolbar and select “Colourise” option as per as below (Pic.
+After this small step, you can start to edit your image.
+One thing, that you should aim at is colorizing.
+Any other options from the toolbox are not recommended!
+To change the default color go to the ‘Colours” section in the main toolbar and select the “Colourise” option as per below (Pic.
 13).

 You should have a small window open (Pic.
-14) with 3 parameteres to change:
+14) with 3 parameters to change:

 – Hue (0 – 360), where basically you can set your color e.g 0, 360 is orange, 70 is yellow, 210 is blue, etc.;

 – Saturation (0 – 100) with 50 [%] as a default value.
-I not recommend you to set a value near 0, because finally you will gain your color in greyscale only.
+I do not recommend you to set a value near 0 because finally, you will gain your color in greyscale only.
 See below, how it may work.;

-When you have set your color properties remember to add your settings to favourites (Pic.
+When you have set your color properties remember to add your settings to your favorites (Pic.
 19, 20).
-Due to this issue you can save a little bit of time in the nearest future.
+Due to this issue, you can save a little bit of time in the nearest future.

 Your last step is saving.
 The quickest way to do it is overwriting the file (Pic.
 21).
-Otherwise you save the file in .xcf extension or export the image with risk of loosing the quality.
-Overwriting the file is the quickest and the safest way in this case.
+Otherwise, you save the file in the .xcf extension or export the image with the risk of losing the quality.
+Overwriting the file is the quickest and safest way in this case.

 This is not only one file to edit.
-As I have shown you above there are several files in your folder that needs to be kept in the same color.
+As I have shown you above there are several files in your folder that need to be kept in the same color.
 You have to repeat this process for every file.
-Id doesn’t look optimisticly, however you can do it much quicker than first one, choosing your recently saved favourite color values (Pic.
+It doesn’t look optimistically, however, you can do it much quicker than the first one, choosing your recently saved favorite color values (Pic.
 22).